CatherineTrevor/gothenburg-netball/README.md

 **Lessons learnt**

 A particular learning curve for me regarding this project has been using Git and the need for frequent commits and clear, precise commit messages.
-An example being at the beginning of the project, where I was more focused on the coding, meaning there are on occasion duplicate commits and unclear commit messages.
+An example being at the beginning of the project, where I was more focused on the coding, meaning there are, on occasion, duplicate commits and unclear commit messages.

 Following a project review with my mentor, and feedback from fellow students, it became apparent that my version control was not specific enough.
 I was making a lot of changes to the code and README.md before making a commit, potentially making it difficult to follow the logic.